-Though the navy was already working on a policy prohibiting brothers serving on the same ship, when the five Sullivan brothers requested it in January 1942, the navy agreed.
-All five were assigned to the USS Juneau, the first US ship to be camouflage painted, and sailed off ‘into harm’s way” in the Pacific later that year.
+Though the Navy was already working on a policy prohibiting brothers serving on the same ship, when the five Sullivan brothers requested it in January 1942, the Navy agreed.
+All five were assigned to the USS Juneau, the first U.S. ship to be camouflage-painted.
+The Juneau, a light cruiser, was designated CL-52, and sailed off "into harm’s way” in the Pacific later that year.
 One can only imagine the anguish Alleta and Thomas felt waiting for each letter to arrive to confirm that their sons were still alive.
 But then suddenly, after a letter dated November 8th, the letters stopped.
 Because the government did not want to give the Japanese any information on any battle losses, the Sullivan’s did not know for some time that the Juneau had been sunk.

 (Above: USS Juneau)

-Still there was no official word, and they held on to their faint hope that at least some of their sons may have survived.
-In January Alleta could simply not wait any longer for information and wrote to the Navy about her sons.
+Still, there was no official word, and they held on to a faint hope that at least some of their sons may have survived.
+In January, Alleta could simply not wait any longer for information and wrote to the Navy about her sons.
 Imagine if you can, ever starting a letter with this: “I am writing you in regards to a rumor going around that my five sons were killed in action in November.”
 Later in the letter she said, “I hated to bother you, but it has worried me so that I wanted to know if it was true.
 So please tell me.”
 It “has worried me so,” what an incredible understatement.
 On January 11th they got a knock on their door.
 When Alleta opened the door, she saw Lt.
-Commander Truman Jones in full dress uniform, grim faced.
+Commander Truman Jones in full-dress uniform, grim-faced.
 She must have known the news she dreaded had arrived.

 (Left: The Waterloo newspaper headline on January 12, 1943.)